thomaskcr/primoris-cs110/README.md

 ## Course Calendar

 This is a tentative course calendar.
+If you have any games, on this calendar or not, that you are excited about building let me know and I'll make sure that they are prioritized or create a lab based on your request.

 ### Week 1